chessgames.com

 Preamble:

-'Mickey' Adams is the top player in the United Kingdom and at the age of 41, is still a contender for the World Championship.
-He was born in Truro in Cornwall to Bill and Margaret Adams, started learning the game at age 6, and became the world’s youngest IM in the month before his 16th birthday.
+At age 51, 'Mickey' Adams is still the No. 3 player in England, behind only Nikita Vitiugov and David Howell.
+He was born in Truro in Cornwall to Bill and Margaret Adams, started learning the game at age 6, and became the world's youngest IM in the month before his 16th birthday.
 Gaining the Grandmaster title in 1989 aged 17, Adams went on to win four British titles, many tournaments, and to contest several world championship events.
-Along with Nigel Short, Adams has dominated UK chess in the last couple of decades and he is considered one of the UK’s strongest ever players.
+Along with Nigel Short, Adams dominated UK chess for two decades, and he is considered one of the UK's strongest ever players.

 Championships: